jwkruisselbrink/sbml-pbk-utils/README.md

 # SBML PBK Utils

-Python utils for FAIR PBK model development using SBML.
+A small Python package containing utility functions for FAIR PBK model development using SBML.

 ## Install from GitHub